-The beat offers 3 miles of salmon and sea trout fishing on 16 wide, streamy pools which are especially attractive for fly fishing.
-Most of the beat is easy to fish and can provide excellent fishing for both novices and experts.
-Wading is relatively comfortable in most pools some of which will require the use of chest waders.
-15 foot and 16 foot rods are popular but, with modern rods and lines, anglers are increasingly using rods of 12 to 14 foot.
+The beats offer around three miles of salmon and sea trout fishing on 16 wide, streamy pools which are especially attractive for fly fishing.
+Most of the beats are easy to fish and can provide excellent fishing for both novices and experts.
+Wading is relatively comfortable in most pools, some of which will require the use of chest waders.
+15 foot and 16 foot rods are popular but, with modern rods and lines, anglers are increasingly using rods of 12 to 14 feet.
 Shrimp flies work well along with the traditional Stoat's Tail, Hairy Mary, Munro Killer and Blue Charm in doubles, sizes 6 to 12.

 As an association water, there will always be other anglers enjoying the fishings and locals will be happy to help with tips on appropriate flies and lures.
 Fishing with the worm is only permitted between 1st July and 30th September.
 All visitors to the club waters need to make themselves fully conversant with the rules relating to the order of fishing detailed in the club website below.
 The club also ask that all visitors submit a catch report within 24 hours of the catch via the club website.